dannybauman/30-day-map-challenge-2025/maps/02-lines/firebase-studio/README.md

 ## Result

-**Failed** - Firebase Studio attempted autonomous debugging but couldn't fix the issues.
+**Stuck at startup** - Firebase Studio attempted autonomous debugging but couldn't fix the issues.
 App stuck at "Starting app" and never loaded.

 ### What Happened